Basque settlement in the Americas

 The settlement of Basques in the Americas was the process of Basque emigration and settlement in the New World.
-Thus, there is a deep cultural and social Basque heritage in some places in the Americas, the most famous of which being Saint Pierre and Miquelon, Central America, Guatemala, New Biscay in Northern Mexico and Antioquia, Colombia.
+Thus, there is a deep cultural and social Basque heritage in some places in the Americas, the most famous of which being Red Bay, Newfoundland and Labrador (a UNESCO World Heritage Site), Saint Pierre and Miquelon, Central America, Guatemala, New Biscay in Northern Mexico and Antioquia, Colombia.

 Background

 Basques and whaling have an intimate history; the first accounts of Basque whaling dates back to the 670s when the Basques of Labourd sold 40 jars of whale oil.
 Basques came to hunt whales especially, in the Bay of Biscay in the 16th century, using techniques learned from the Vikings and Normans who plundered the Basque country, formerly named Vasconia in 844.

 The most important nuclei of Basque immigration into the Americas were located on the Labourd coast, including Saint-Jean-de-Luz, Ciboure and Bayonne.
 Other important ports in southern Basque country included Pasaia, Getaria, and Bermeo.